OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Property

-An [Ontology elements](#Ontology-element) that represents an attribute or a characteristic of an element.
+An [OWL entity](#OWL-entity) that represents an attribute or a characteristic of an element.
 In [OWL](#OWL), properties are divided into disjoint categories:

 - [ObjectProperty](#ObjectProperty)